Web Designer vs. Web Developer

 Staff Writer

 In reality, designers and developers have very distinct roles and are responsible for different aspects of building a website.
+Whether you’re considering a career switch or trying to figure out who to hire for your project, understanding the difference matters.

 Here’s an easy guide on how to tell the roles apart.